 Scatter graphics: Championship, 17 Mar 2020

-As we’re roughly at the halfway stage of the season, it feels worth updating the scatter graphics.
+While the season is suspended it feels like a good time to update the scatter graphics.
 These compare the attacking and defensive performances of every team in a division – each of the four graphics is explained briefly below and at length here.

 First of all, here is how the number of shots taken by each club compares with those they face in return.
 The average number of shots taken per match is on the horizontal and the average number faced is on the vertical, so bottom right (take plenty, allow few in return) is good while top left (take few, allow plenty) is bad.
 The stripes are like contours: the greener the stripe, the better the performance (and vice versa for red).